-Parents may find making memories following the death of their baby valuable and sharing these memories may be beneficial to the grieving process.
-Staff should offer parents opportunities to create memories and physical keepsakes.
-Some women/couples will appreciate the offer of some kind of memory-making and others will not.
+Parents may find making memories following the loss of their pregnancy or death of their baby valuable and sharing these memories may be beneficial to the grieving process.
+Staff should offer parents opportunities to create memories and physical keepsakes where possible.
+Some women will appreciate the offer of some kind of memory-making and others will not.

 When discussing with parents that they might want to create memories of their baby, staff should remember that parental choice is paramount.
 It is essential to offer genuine choice and not to steer parents towards a particular course of action in the belief that it will help them.
-However, it is important to let parents know that they can change their minds later if they decline to create memories and to "normalise" the options for creating memories that are available to parents by mentioning that some parents find this helpful.
+However, it is important to let parents know that they can change their minds later if they decline to create memories and to 'normalise' the options for creating memories that are available to parents by mentioning that some parents find this helpful.
 Parents should be reassured that whatever choice they make is okay.

 Some parents may find the idea of creating memories strange and unnecessary.
 For example, this may be the case for parents who have grown up in parts of the world with high infant mortality rates.
-However, no assumptions should be made on the basis of people's background or origins.
+However, no assumptions should be made on the basis of people's background or origins or the gestation of their loss.
 It is important to listen to individual parents and find out what they would like to do in their own time.